9ins/TCPProxy/README.md

 ## Notification
 ---
-- ~~~Dec, 2020 - On working that TCPProxy management GUI is based on ReactJS.
+- <del>Dec, 2020 - On working that TCPProxy management GUI is based on ReactJS.
 Improving management handling.
-To launch at Feb, 2021.~~~
+To launch at Feb, 2021.</del>
 - Feb 25, 2021 - TCPProxy will be remained as Daemon Application. and It will be going to be React App named as 'Porta' on GitHub at almost last of May.

 ## Instroduction